The Young Idea: Background

 Coward had one play produced before The Young Idea.
 I'll Leave It to You, a light comedy, was given in Manchester and then London in 1920, achieving a total of 61 performances.
-In 1921 Coward was appearing at the St James's Theatre, London, in Polly With a Past, a comedy by George Middleton and Guy Bolton.
+In 1921, Coward was appearing at the St James's Theatre, London, in Polly With a Past, a comedy by George Middleton and Guy Bolton.
 It ran for several months, and Coward, who always found long runs boring, diverted himself by writing a new play.
-On his own admission it drew heavily on Bernard Shaw's You Never Can Tell.
+On his admission, it drew heavily on Bernard Shaw's You Never Can Tell.
 Concerned that the characters Gerda and Sholto were too similar to the twins Dolly and Philip in Shaw's comedy, Coward arranged for Shaw to be sent a copy of his new play.
 Shaw made numerous helpful suggestions but advised Coward "never to see or read my plays.
 Unless you can get clean away from me you will begin as a back number, and be hopelessly out of it when you are forty."
-In June 1922 the producer Robert Courtneidge took up an option on Coward's play and mounted a tour of it, beginning in Bristol, directing it himself.
+In June 1922, producer Robert Courtneidge took up an option on Coward's play and mounted a tour of it, beginning in Bristol, directing it himself.
 He then presented it at the Savoy Theatre, London, for a run of 60 performances, from 1 February 1923.